markusbeyer/Projects-WebScraper/README.md

-# WebScraper (from saved HTML file)
+# Projects - WebScraper

+This is a collection of my webscraping projects.

-This is a Web Scraper which scrapes information from 1 website and 1 page, offline.
+scrape_from_html - a Web Scraper which scrapes information from 1 website and 1 page, offline.

 ## Installation